Raymond Martini

 Raymond Martini, also called Ramon Martí in Catalan, was a 13th-century Dominican friar and theologian.
 He is remembered for his polemic work Pugio Fidei (c.
 1270).
 In 1250 he was one of eight friars appointed to make a study of oriental languages with the purpose of carrying on a mission to Jews and Moors.
 He worked in Spain as a missionary, and also for a short time in Tunis.
 A document bearing his signature and dated July 1284 shows that he was at that time still living.

 Biography

 He was born in the first half of the 13th century at Subirats in Catalonia; and died after 1284.
-It is speculated that he could have been of Jewish origin.
 According to Philippe Bobichon's analysis of the Ms 1405 (Sainte Geneviève Library, Paris), Raymond Martini converted during adulthood.
 In 1250 he was selected by the provincial chapter, sitting in Toledo, to study Oriental languages at a Dominican school which had been founded for the express purpose of preparing its pupils to engage in polemics against Jews and Moors.
 Subsequently he lived for a long time in a monastery at Barcelona.